 3. Greenmarket Square

-Built in the late 1600s, Greenmarket Square is a historical square that now hosts a number of quirky stalls offering some of the best South African curios and traditional African gifts and souvenirs.
+Built in the late 1600s, Greenmarket Square is a historical marketplace in Cape Town that now hosts a number of quirky stalls offering some of the best South African curios and traditional African gifts and souvenirs.

 Walk through the colourful rows that offer an abundance of handcrafted ornaments, musical instruments, handmade beaded jewellery, traditional African clothing and beautiful landscape paintings of Africa.
 Walk away with some of the most exquisite pieces of African arts and crafts at great prices.